open-uem/openuem-docs/docs/01-intro.md

 If you are the IT administrator of a small company, you may not have spare equipment to install a management tool.
 If in the future your network grows, you may be concerned about how to migrate the functionality.

-OpenUEM can be installed in a humble desktop machine with Windows 10 Home, Debian/Ubuntu Linux or any Docker powered environment.
+OpenUEM can be installed in a humble desktop machine with Windows 10 Home, Debian/Ubuntu Linux, RedHat/Fedora/AlmaLinux/RockyLinux or any Docker powered environment.
 If you run a medium-sized or large company, you can use beefier machines and share the load as OpenUEM has been designed to have [distributed components](/docs/Introduction/architecture).